Make your website ADA compliant (checklist)

 Captions for live audio/video

 While level A requires captions only for pre-recorded audio and video content, which is easy to provide, then level AA, being more advanced, requires text alternatives for video streaming and broadcasts.
-Of course, it’s hard to transcribe quickly in real time.
-However, if you are live streaming a speech on ceremony or a seminar, then you probably have a prepared text that the presenter plans to deliver.
+Of course, it’s hard to transcribe quickly in real-time.
+However, if you are live streaming a speech at a ceremony or a seminar, then you probably have a prepared text that the presenter plans to deliver.
 So you can use it on your website to help users with auditory impairments.